ozthegreat/frugally-website/docs/getting-started/adding-a-resource.md

 # 03 - Adding a Resource

+A Resource is a collection of instances in your AWS Account representing a service.
+For example you might have an Authentication API that's a collection of EC2s.
+You can carve up Resources in anyway you wish, whatever is most convenient for you when deciding what needs turning off and on.

 You can open the **Resources Screen** either:

 a. **From the app homepage**: From within your Slack app, navigate to the Frugally app home screen.
 This is usually at the bottom of your conversations list in the side bar.
 Just click the **Frugally** app, then at the top of the screen click **Resources**.